-As prescribed in § 330.10.30(n), include this provision in Section M.
+Include the following provision as prescribed in § 330.10.30(n).

 Determination of Responsibility (JAN 2003)

 A determination of responsibility will be made on the apparent successful offeror prior to contract award.
 If the prospective contractor is found non-responsible, that offeror will be rejected and will receive no further consideration for award.
 In the event a contractor is rejected based on a determination of non-responsibility, a determination will be made on the next apparent successful offeror.